thierryharte/HH4b_SPANet/README.md

-# HH4b_SPANet
+# HH4b_SPANe
 Repository for development of a signal vs background classifier in the HH4b analysis based on SPANet.
+Originally forked from https://github.com/mmarchegiani/ttHbb_SPANet.

 ## Running SPANet within the `cmsml` docker container